NinaCarlino/blog/source/blog/2015/volt-first-impressions.markdown

 ## Easy Syncing via Reactive Models

 This was the most important concept when learning volt. `Volt::Model` (and its counter part, `Volt::ArrayModel`) act as hash-like Ruby objects that sync between the front end and back end simultaneously.
 Updates to the model propagate automatically in most cases.
-Think of them as variabls that live in limbo between the frontend and backend.
+Think of them as variables that live in limbo between the frontend and backend.

 Volt offers the concept of "stores" to sync application data in a variety of forms- persistent and non-persistent.
 It provides a uniform means of syncing data between local storage, MongoDB, cookies, sessions and URL params.
 More databases are planned for future releases.